Update March 11, 2021: I’ve updated my review of SiteGround due to ongoing feedback and my own contacts with their team members.

 What About that Speed?

 All that said, I started this journey looking for speed, so did I find it with WP Engine?
 While they advertise PHP 7 support, my site was originally setup on PHP 5.6.
 When I asked, they were able to get my site moved over to a PHP 7 server rather quickly.
 Looking at the checkout page, there is a PHP 7 option.
 So perhaps they recently added that to the signup process, or I just plain missed it.
+Of course, in 2021, PHP 5 isn’t an option, and every web host should be using PHP 7.

 Even before that switch though, the site was fast.
 There was nothing to setup or configure, it was just plain fast.
 In my testing and monitoring, I consistently saw page loads of 300-500ms, which I didn’t even know was possible with my site.
 WP Engine caches all pages, so you get lightning fast load times without a caching plugin.
 Of course, as a business I had some pages that shouldn’t be cached.
 I jumped on the live chat, and within a couple minutes, they had added the exclusions for my site.